jgerchen/polyploid_variant_calling/README.md

 This workflow uses a bunch of other software packages, which are available as modules on MetaCentrum.
 Specifically, for each part of the workflow they are:

-1. Indexing of reference genome
+0. Indexing of reference genome
 * BWA
 * Samtools
+* PicardTools
+* htslib
-2. Trimming of Illumina short reads, alignment and marking of PCR duplicates
+1. Trimming of Illumina short reads, alignment and marking of PCR duplicates
 * Trimmomatic
 * Samtools
 * BWA
 * PicardTools
+* fastQC (optional)
-3. Variant calling on the individual and population level
+2. Variant calling on the individual level
 * GATK4
+3. joint genotyping
 * Bedtools
+* GATK4
 4. Filtering of variant calls
-* GATK4 or Bcftools
+* GATK4 and PicardTools or Bcftools
 * Bedtools
 ### Installing the workflow